If you’re looking for the best and most effective egg substitutes, then you have come to the right place!

 What can I replace for one egg?

 The question of how you can replace one egg depends on what it’s for in the recipe.
 There are various reasons for using egg replacement in a recipe, whether baking or cooking.
-It could be used:
+You can use it for:

-- As a source nutrition – necessary for health and growth
+- As a source of nutrients – necessary for health and growth

 - As a binder (acts as a binding agent) – to provide structure